 Of America’s 73 national monuments, 11 are in California.
 On the other hand, in the San Francisco Bay Area, there are just three national monuments.
-But what may seem as a surprise, Alcatraz Island isn’t part of these select few.
+But what may seem surprising is that Alcatraz Island isn’t among these select few.
 On the contrary, Alcatraz is a National Historic Landmark.
-What’s more it’s a segment of the Golden Gate National Recreation area.
-Be that as it may, you may want to include this as part of your visit.
+What’s more, it’s a segment of the Golden Gate National Recreation area.
+Be that as it may, you may want to include this in your visit.
 On the other hand, where are these fascinating national monuments?
-Here is a brief introduction to those national treasures, in addition to a few outside of the Bay Area.
+Here is a brief introduction to those national treasures and a few outside of the Bay Area.

 Berryessa Snow Mountain National Monument